QualyaIO/obtuse.DSP/README.md

 - arp: fix for notes with pitch 0.
 - arp: add option to keep step position between sequence change
 - FM: fix envelope which caused random noise in "bufferTo"
+- voice: add method to set decimation factor for FM

 ## v0.1.0 (2023-08-12)